IdleForest models one hour of Zoom use at about 50g of CO2.

 Every photo, Reel, and Story on Instagram requires server storage and global network transmission, contributing to your personal digital footprint.

-IdleForest is a passive browser extension that plants trees while you browse, game, or stream.
+IdleForest is a desktop app that plants trees in the background while your computer is idle.
 It uses your unused internet bandwidth to fund reforestation projects.

 ✓Free to use